DanielY1783/te_ml/README.md

 Data files are too large to store on Github and are on the Vanderbilt ACCRE cluster at: /dors/capra_lab/users/yand1/te_ml/data

-Results files are also too large to store on Github and are on the Vanderbilt ACCRE cluster at: /dors/capra_lab/users/yand1/te_ml/results
+Results files are also on the Vanderbilt ACCRE cluster at: /dors/capra_lab/users/yand1/te_ml/results